shreevatsa/tex/program/tangle/index.md

 (fill this in)

+- Above reasons

+- DEK himself alludes to (or compares with) the TeX program in a few places.

+- It illustrates many things about the TeX program and the way DEK thinks, e.g. describing data-structures and how to use them, before describing how to populate them.

+## Table of contents

 Because of its length, let's study each part separately.
 For convenience they are linked here:

 - [1.
 Introduction](tangle-1) 1